go-compression/raisin/README.md

-# custom-compression
+# Custom Compression Algorithm

-Custom Compression Algorithm (Name TBD) Made as a Summer Project
+Custom Compression Algorithm written in Go

+## Why?

+This project was created for a summer project to learn how to create a custom compression algorithm